Categories: Off-topic

 which grammatically is:

 It is common for a word to be both a verb and a noun.
 For example, in the sentence “I like pizza”, pizza is a noun and the object of the verb “to like”.
-However it is also possible to say “I like running”; the word “running” is also the object of the sentence - and can be derived from the verb “to run” in two ways:
+However it is also possible to say “I like eating pizza”; here “eating” needs to be a noun and “eating pizza” is a “compound noun” (see earlier).
+The noun “eating” can be derived from the verb “to eat” in two ways:

 기